 In printing, ink is dragged across the screen with a stiff piece of rubber known as a squeegee.
 The ink dragged across the screen, and it is pushed through the holes between the fibres of the screen and onto the surface below.
 The amount of ink deposited on the screen is largely determined by the mesh size of the screen (the mesh size refers to the number of holes per square inch).

-A stencil is used to block out areas where the colour is not wanted.
-This stencil can be as simple as a piece of paper or plastic with a design cut out of it or, if longer print runs are required (paper stencils are generally only good for a few prints), special block out solutions are used.
+A stencil blocks out areas where the colour is not wanted.
+This stencil can be as simple as a piece of paper or plastic with a design cut out of it or, if longer print runs are required (paper stencils are generally only suitable for a few prints), special block out solutions are used.
 Derivan drawing fluid brushed directly onto the areas to be blocked out.
-And once dry, apply derivan "blockout" medium - leaving to dry and washing out the drawing fluid.
+And once dry, apply the derivan "blockout" medium - leaving it to dry and washing out the drawing fluid.
 Each form of "stencil" has its merits and limits. .
-It is essential to make sure the silkscreen Blockout or stencil system to be used is compatible with water-based products.
+It is essential to ensure the silkscreen Blockout or stencil system to be used is compatible with water-based products.

 WHAT SILKSCREEN MESH SIZE SHOULD I USE?